eadorin/target-enhancements/readme.md

 ## TODO List

-- [Low priority] Integration of color settings module for make choose color of target by single use on module settings
+- [Medium priority] Full integration of i18 lang label

 - [Medium priority] Full integration of all hoook with lib-wrapper module

+- [Low priority] Integration of 'color settings' module for make choose color of target by single use on module settings

 - [Low priority] Turn target features on/off